sztrzask/maklipsa.github.io/about/index.md

 ## General info

 Hi.
-My name is Szymon Warda.
+My name is Szymon Warda.<br/>
 This blog contains notes on problems I've encountered and how I've solved them.
-If You know a better way feel free to comment.
+If You know a better way feel free to comment.<br/>
 Opinions expressed here are my own, and should not interpreted in any other way.

 ## Bio